nuhaasalsabila/nuhaasalsabila/README.md

 **Hi there 👋**

-**nuhaasalsabila/nuhaasalsabila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently Undergraduate Student in Data Science
 - 🌱 I’m currently learning Machine Learning and exploring Data Science
 - 👯 I’m looking to collaborate on exciting projects